 Testimonials are frequently used to sing the praises of a product with the objective of increasing sales.
 The testimonials recorded here have a somewhat different purpose.
 Their primary purpose is to help us all to understand what to expect from the Anti-Aging Vitamins.
 The objective is to learn how to make best use of the vitamins to improve our own health and to increase our own longevity.
-In this place, the observations of early users of Dr. Aardsma’s Vitamin MePA Dietary Supplement are being shared in hopes that they may be of help to others.
+Some observations of users of the Anti-Aging Vitamins (MePA and MePiA) are below.

 Another use of these testimonials is to help show that vitamin MePA is what it claims to be.